Japan broad trade surplus at 9-year high on export rebound

 The perennial trade surpluses Japan runs with the U.S. are a sore point for U.S. President Donald Trump, and the data announced Wednesday came just as Prime Minister Shinzo Abe was preparing for summit meetings with Trump later in the week.

+They also followed the release of U.S. data showing Japan logged the second largest trade surplus with the U.S. last year, after China, at $68.9 billion dollars.
+China’s, at $347 billion, was the highest.

 The current account is a wide gauge of trade and includes investment flows as well as exports and imports.
-The 20.65 trillion yen ($183.7 billion) surplus was up 25 percent from a year before and the second highest on record.
+The 20.65 trillion yen ($183.7 billion) worldwide surplus was up 25 percent from a year before and the second highest on record.

 Most Read Stories